raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 (For a long-lived state the MESSAGE ID for the operation MUST NOT be reused whilst that state remains active.)

-If a client or server receives a response (QR=1) where the MESSAGE ID does not match any of its outstanding operations, this is a fatal error and it MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).
+If a client or server receives a response (QR=1) where the MESSAGE ID is zero, or does not match the MESSAGE ID of any of its outstanding operations, this is a fatal error and the recipient MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

+***

 ## DSO Response Generation